 Safran Helicopter Engines makes management appointments

-Giuseppe Curci (46) is appointed Executive Vice-President, Finance and Administration.
-He succeeds Pierre-Jean Flores who has been appointed to another position within the Group.
+François-Xavier Foubert (46) is appointed Executive Vice-President, Operations.
+He succeeds Laurent Mazoué who has been appointed to another position within the Safran group.

-Safran is an international high-technology group, operating in the aircraft propulsion and equipment, space and defense markets.
-Safran has a global presence, with more than 58,000 employees and sales of 16.5 billion euros in 2017.
-Safran is listed on the Euronext Paris stock exchange, and is part of the CAC 40 and Euro Stoxx 50 indices.
+Safran is an international high-technology group and tier-1 supplier of systems and equipment in the Aerospace and Defense markets.
+Operating worldwide, Safran has nearly 58,000 employees and generated sales of 15.8 billion euros in 2016.
+Safran is listed on the Euronext Paris stock exchange, and its share is part of the CAC 40 and Euro Stoxx 50 indices.

 Safran Helicopter Engines is the world’s leading manufacturer of helicopter engines, with more than 72,000 produced since being founded.
 It offers the widest range of helicopter turboshafts in the world and has more than 2,500 customers in 155 countries.